kwan0xfff/DownPy/README.rst

 But the web-based animated countdown consumes too much screen space and battery power (i.e., your laptop's fan turns on when you go to that web page).
+At least, that was the experience that motivated this project...

 Solution: a text-based countdown in a small shell or console window.
 This one, ``down.py``, is written in Python 3.